LED lamp

 LED lamps require an electronic LED circuit to operate from mains power lines, and losses from this circuit means that the efficiency of the lamp is lower than the efficiency of the LED chips it uses.
 The driver circuit may require special features to be compatible with lamp dimmers intended for use on incandescent lamps.
-Generally the current waveform contains some amount of distortion, depending on the luminaires’ technology.
+Generally the current waveform contains some amount of distortion, depending on the luminaires' technology.

-The LED lamp market is projected to grow from US$75.8 billion in 2020 and increasing to US$160 billion in 2026.
+The LED lamp market is projected to grow from US$75.8 billion in 2020 to US$160 billion in 2026.
 LEDs come to full brightness immediately with no warm-up delay.
 Frequent switching on and off does not reduce life expectancy as with fluorescent lighting.
 Light output decreases gradually over the lifetime of the LED.

 Some LED lamps are drop-in replacements for incandescent or fluorescent lamps.
 LED lamps may use multiple LED packages for improved light dispersal, heat dissipation, and overall cost.
-The text on retail LED lamp packaging may show the light output in lumen, the power consumption in watts, the color temperature in Kelvin or a color description such as "warm white", "cool white" or "daylight", the operating temperature range, and sometimes the equivalent wattage of an incandescent lamp delivering the same output in lumen.
+The text on retail LED lamp packaging may show the light output in lumens, the power consumption in watts, the color temperature in kelvins or a color description such as "warm white", "cool white" or "daylight", the operating temperature range, whether the lamp is dimmer compatible, whether the lamp is suitable for humid/damp/wet conditions, and sometimes the equivalent wattage of an incandescent lamp delivering the same output in lumens.